 Enchilada Verde Turkey Meatballs

-These Paleo Enchilada Verdey Turkey Meatballs are simple, batch cook-friendly, and packed with flavor made possible by an abundance of healthy Summer vegetables!
+These Paleo Enchilada Verde Turkey Meatballs are simple, batch cook-friendly, and packed with flavor made possible by an abundance of healthy Summer vegetables!
 Take advantage of this Summer’s tomatillos, jalapenos, cilantro, onions, garlic, and poblano peppers.
-The salsa verde is a breeze to whip up and these meatballs are delicious over polished white or cauliflower rice!
+The salsa verde is a breeze to whip up and these turkey meatballs are delicious over polished white or cauliflower rice!

 I'm happy to share this week's submission for the Summer CSA Recipe series!
 It's lean, green, mean (okay maybe not mean), batch-cook friendly, delicious, and speaks to my Hispanic roots.
 WIN!

 MAYBE this isn't the most beautiful dish to come out of my kitchen, but it sure is one of the most flavorful!
 The “verde” sauce cooked with these enchilada-inspired meatballs is actually ANOTHER sneak peek recipe from my ‘Fed & Fit' book!
 I just love enchiladas.
 They're so darn comforting!
-I think it's because they're baked in a casserole dish and come out piping hot (just like these meatballs).
+I think it's because they're baked in a casserole dish and come out piping hot (just like these turkey meatballs).